SocGholish Malware: Detection and Prevention Guide

 Removal procedures

-Once the impacted computers or devices have been identified, the process of removing the malicious JavaScript payload begins.
+Once the impacted computers or devices have been identified, the process of removing the executables and any secondary payloads installed by SocGholish begins.
 The same sophisticated malware and virus removal tools that can identify these infections can also remove them.
 Once the malicious code is cleaned from the device, it’s important to download and install security updates, as well as any patches or new virus definitions for the scanning solutions themselves.

 Data recovery and restoration

 Data backups are among the most overlooked information security strategies.
+If files, databases, or websites were corrupted or encrypted as part of the attack, recovery should begin from clean, verified backups.
 It's always wise to back up important information on hard drives that are not connected to the network.
 These physical drives can be used to restore data that has become corrupted or stolen.

 Cloud storage solutions should also be utilized for more comprehensive protection.
 The added mobility of cloud storage will make it easier to restore files — especially if those files are backed up on a near-daily basis.
 Automatic backups should be run on all site folders, files, and databases.
 Later, this will make it possible to recover single files or entire websites.